Asgeir Mickelson: Biography

 Mickelson has been a member of several metal bands, among which the best known ones are Spiral Architect which he co-founded, and Borknagar.
 He has also contributed session drums and live drumwork for several bands and artists, including Ihsahn's first solo album The Adversary and the albums Visions From The Spiral Generator and The Focusing Blur by Vintersorg.
 He most recently joined the Norwegian death metal band, Thornbound as drummer.

 Aside from his work as a musician, Mickelson has worked as a writer for Scream Magazine in addition to his work as a graphic designer.
 Mickelson is the lead designer for Scream Magazine and the Inferno Metal Festival.
+He has arranged Scream Magazine's festival Screamfest and Norwegian Metal Awards.
 He designed the artwork for The Trivial Act Mindscape album, the last three Borknagar albums, and is currently designing the artwork for Scariot's forthcoming full-length.
 He is a web designer as well and is currently working on a Norwegian drummer website entitled Blastbeat.no which will feature various drummers from the Extreme Metal world, including such men as Jan Axel Blomberg, Trym Torson, Frost, Tjodalv, Horgh, Bård Faust and himself.

-He has until recently owned and run the Multimono recording studio in Norway, where he produced and engineered recordings, including the latest Scariot album.
+He has owned and run the Multimono recording studio in Norway, where he produced and engineered recordings, including the latest Scariot album.
 Additionally, such bands as Scariot, Twisted Into Form, Red Harvest, Solefald and Myoclon recorded on its premises.
 John Jacobsen of Sturmgeist also recorded his Gothenburg metal album with ENE there.

-He arranges Scream Magazine's festival Screamfest and Norwegian Metal Awards.

-Recently Asgeir quit Borknagar due to creative differences.
+Asgeir quit Borknagar due to creative differences in 2008.
 In May 2011 Asgeir joined Jens F Ryland in the band Artisan, and also began working on the Artisannorway website.
 A Metal Soapbox And Music project.

 Outside of music, he is responsible for the release of a Norwegian poker magazine entitled, Norsk pokermagasin.